microsoftgraph/aspnetcore-connect-sample/README.md

 To use the Microsoft Graph Connect Sample for ASP.NET Core, you need the following:

-- Visual Studio 2017 installed on your development computer.
+- Visual Studio 2017 [with .NET Core 2.0 SDK](https://www.microsoft.com/net/download/core) installed on your development computer.
 - A [work or school account](https://dev.office.com/devprogram).
 (You don't need to be an administrator of the tenant.)
 - The application ID and key from the application that you [register on the Azure Portal](#register-the-app).